brennansaul/Docker_WSP/admin-site/client-server/public/src/assets/docker-labs/lab3.md

 ### Creating a Docker Image
 In order to build an image using Docker we use what is called a `Dockerfile`.
-A `Dockerfile` can be thought of as a recipe for a cake but instead of eggs, flour, and milk our recipe contains a base image, commands, and source code provided in the form of instructions.
+A `Dockerfile` can be thought of as a recipe for a cake but instead of eggs, flour, and milk our recipe contains a base image, commands, and source code all provided in the form of instructions.
-The first instruction that one uses is the `FROM`instruction, This tells Docker what foundation we are building our image on.
-Choosing the best base image for your situation can save you a lot of work so that you do not have to reinvent the wheel.
-To find a base image that suits you're needs go to [Docker Hub](https://hub.docker.com/).
-There you will find both Organization and Community created images, create a profile and you will be able to contribute images you have created!.
+The first instruction that one uses is the `FROM` instruction.
+This instruction tells Docker what foundation we are building our image on.
+Choosing the best base image for your situation can save you a lot of work.
+You do not have to reinvent the wheel!
+To find a base image that suits your needs go to [Docker Hub](https://hub.docker.com/).
+There you will find both organization and community created images.
+Create a profile and you will be able to contribute the images you create!

 After the `FROM` instruction there are many commands that one may use to create their image:
 ##### `MAINTAINER` - Give yourself some credit.
 ##### `RUN` - Executes commands for the current image.
 Each run command creates a new layer to build on top of.
-##### `ENV` - Sets environment variable for the image.
+##### `ENV` - Sets environment variables for the image.
-##### `COPY` - Copies files/directories from host <src> to image at path <destination>.
+##### `COPY` - Copies files and directories from host src to image at path dest.
-##### `ADD`- Copies files/directories from host <src> to image at path <dest>.
+##### `ADD`- Copies files and directories from host src to image at path dest.
 ##### `WORKDIR` - Sets the working directory for any instruction.
 ##### `EXPOSE` - Tells the container to listen on the indicated port.
 This command does not make the port accessible to the host, that is done with the `-p port:port` option with  `docker run` at the command line.
 ##### `CMD` - Defines the default command executed when the container is run.
 ##### *NOTE: A comprehensive list of all Dockerfile instructions provided with descriptions and examples can be found using the [Dockerfile reference Documentation](https://docs.docker.com/engine/reference/builder/#from).*

 ### Writing a docker file
-One pattern commonly used in docker files is after initial `FROM` instruction followed by `ENV` instructions to define environment variables.
-Next One will used The Run instructions to update and upgrade currently installed packages, create directories, and install new packages or dependencies.
-Next one will copy over customized configuration files, and source code for the image using the `ADD` or `COPY` instruction.
-The two instructions behave similarly but have individual nuances.
-To wrap up the `Dockerfile` one will use 'Expose' to make the container listen on any ports needed, `WORKDIR` can be used to switch to a specific directory so that the last instruction `CMD` will be run correctly. *NOTE: This is just a basic method and will not apply to all situations!*
+A basic pattern commonly used in Dockerfiles is `FROM` - `ENV`- `RUN` - `COPY` - `EXPOSE` - `WORKDIR` - `CMD`.
+The `FROM` instruction is followed by `ENV` to define environment variables.
+Next the `RUN` instruction is used to: update and upgrade currently installed packages, create directories, and install new packages or dependencies.
+Next one will copy over customized configuration files, and source code for the image using the `ADD` or/and `COPY` instruction.
+The two instructions behave similarly but have their individual nuances.
+To wrap up the `Dockerfile` one will use `EXPOSE` to make the container listen on any ports needed, `WORKDIR` can be used to switch to a specific directory so that the last instruction `CMD` will be run correctly.

+*NOTE: This is just a basic method and will not apply to all situations!*

 ### Example: HAProxy image for Raspberry Pi
 ``` Dockerfile